Aggravated Battery on a Pregnant Woman in Okaloosa County

 Penalty For Aggravated Battery on a Pregnant Woman

-Aggravated Battery on a Pregnant Woman is a second degree felony in Okaloosa County.
+Aggravated Battery on a Pregnant Woman is a second degree felony.
 It is punishable by up to 15 years incarceration.
-Under the Florida sentencing guidelines, it is a level 7, 56 point offense that “scores out” to a mandatory minimum 21 months in prison if you are convicted.
-If the victim suffered any visible injuries, additional points can be added to the score which raises the mandatory minimum as follows:
+Under the Florida sentencing guidelines, it is a level 7, 56 point offense that “scores out” to a minimum of 21 months in prison if you are convicted.
+If the victim suffered any visible injuries, additional points can be added to the score which raises the minimum as follows:

 - No injury points: 21 months department of corrections.

 - Slight Injury: 24 months department of corrections.

 - Moderate Injury: 34.5 months department of corrections.